Jagmeet Singh: 44th Canadian Parliament

+2025 federal election

+While Singh's NDP stagnated in most opinion polls following the 2021 federal election, the party experienced a brief jump in support to second place following the collapse of the governing Liberal party, during the 2024–2025 political crisis.
+However, following Trudeau's resignation in January and Mark Carney's election as Liberal leader, the NDP collapsed in most polls, with most of its support going to the Liberals.
+Despite being criticized for his political decisions, he defended his move to support the Liberal government during the 44th Parliament in an interview with the Toronto Star, saying that he "could not stomach the idea" of a Conservative government.
+On election night, having been defeated in Burnaby Central and with the NDP losing official party status, Singh announced that he would step down as party leader once an interim leader was chosen in advance of the next leadership election.

 Political positions

-On the occasion of the launch of his leadership bid in 2017 Singh branded himself a progressive and a social democrat.
+On the occasion of the launch of his leadership bid in 2017, Singh branded himself a progressive and a social democrat.

 Drug policy

-Singh supports decriminalizing the purchase, possession and consumption of psychoactive drugs for personal use as Portugal had done in 2001.
+Singh supports decriminalizing the purchase, possession and consumption of psychoactive drugs for personal use as has been the case in Portugal since 2001.

 Economic policy

 Singh's economic policy states that "millions of Canadians are living in poverty".
 Singh supports a progressive tax system and supports eliminating several tax deductions available to the highest-income earners and redirect the money to low-income seniors, workers and disabled Canadians.
 Singh's tax agenda during the 2017 New Democratic Party leadership election included creating new tax brackets for the highest-income earners and raising corporate tax.

-Singh supports a $15/hour minimum wage, the imposition of Canadian sales taxes on paid on-demand internet video providers (also referred to as a "Netflix tax"), and a universal pharmacare system, stating "universal healthcare is essential when we talk about equality for all Canadians".
+Singh supports a $20/hour minimum wage, the imposition of Canadian sales taxes on paid on-demand internet video providers (also referred to as a "Netflix tax"), and a universal pharmacare system, stating "universal healthcare is essential when we talk about equality for all Canadians".
 The NDP have stated that closing tax loopholes on the ultra rich would fund a universal pharmacare program.
 After the 2018 federal budget was released, Singh criticized the Liberals' plan for research into pharmacare with no funding behind it, calling it "not a plan but a fantasy".

-In January 2019 Singh promised to incentivize the building of 500,000 units of affordable housing by removing the federal tax burden on new affordable housing projects.
+In January 2019, Singh promised to incentivize the building of 500,000 units of affordable housing by removing the federal tax burden on new affordable housing projects.